jonnor/machinehearing/europython2021/presentation.md

 ::: notes

 Split the audio into fixed-length windows.

 Compute some features.
-For example a spectrogram
+For example a spectrogram.

-Each spectrogram window will go into a classifier Outputs a probability between 0.0 and 1.0
+Each spectrogram window will go into a classifier.

+Outputs a probability between 0.0 and 1.0.

-Event tracker converts the probability into a discrete list of event starts/stops Count these over time to estimate the Bubbles per Minute
+Event tracker converts the probability into a discrete list of event starts/stops.

+Count these over time to estimate the Bubbles per Minute.

 :::